mmorella-dev/algorithm-analysis/assignment-1/assignment-1.md

 ## Problem Statement

-Create a program to perform iterations of Conway's Game of Life
+Create an algorithm to perform iterations of Conway's Game of Life on a $5 \times 5$ and $10 \times 10$ grid, and understand the time and space complexity of that algorithm.

 ## Algorithm

+The Game of Life is a cellular automata.
+It can be defined as a 2D grid of cells which can be in an either "alive" or "dead" state.
+For any state of the cells, the next state is determined by the number of neighbors which each cell has.

+A naive algorithm for finding the next $N$ iterations of Conway's Game of Life in a finite grid, is to simply check every single cell for life or death, and place its new value into a new matrix.
+Because we don't want to change the number of neighbors In a small, finite grid, this is fairly performant, but if we were trying to process an arbitrarily large grid (containing a lot of empty space), we'd want something more performant.

 ### Formal definition

-A naive algorithm for finding the next $N$ iterations of Conway's Game of Life:
+Using the language of boolean matrices, we can define the simple algorithm like this:

 1. Initialize two boolean matrices, $A$ and $B$.
 2. Populate $A$ with the current state of the game.